This article was originally published May 9, 2016 and was updated on October 2, 2020.

-Proper maintenance of air tools used in mobile applications, such as tire service, mobile mechanics trucks and construction, directly affects worker productivity, operations costs and profit.
+Proper maintenance of air tools used in mobile applications directly affects worker productivity, operations cost, and profit.
 When an impact gun or air grinder or jackhammer breaks down prematurely, equipment operators can’t do their jobs, causing work delays (and unhappy customers) and unnecessarily high tool replacement costs.

 So, what can you do to ensure your fleet’s mobile air tools receive the care they need to perform at maximum efficiency, at the lowest total cost of ownership?

-“Before tool operators connect the hose to the tool, the first thing they need to do is blow the line out – to vent it out,” said Mark Gilbert, operations manager, Vulcan Demolition Tools Inc., a supplier of concrete breaking air tools to Canadian dealers and the rental industry.
+“Before tool operators connect the hose to the tool, the first thing they need to do is blow the line out – to vent it out,” said Mark Gilbert, former operations manager at Vulcan Demolition Tools, a supplier of concrete breaking air tools to Canadian dealers and the rental industry.
 “What often happens is that they’ll drop that hose on the ground and it lands in the dirt or mud, and the next thing you know, all that dirt gets blown into the tool.”

 What happens if dirt collects inside the air tool?